 - Janna – Janna is a Paragon, so a unit that causes all your units to transform their physical damage to magic damage.
 It’s a huge counter to players that aren’t playing mystics, instead focusing on beefy Vanguard frontlines.
 She’s also an amazing Spear of Shojin holder, making her ult nonstop after the first cast.

 - Lulu – A solid unit, a two star Lulu can be a huge annoyance to the enemy team by disabling their carries from combat for a while, all that while providing solid traits – Celestial and Mystic.
 Used in a lot of comps.

 - Gangplank – GP was nerfed, and he went from being one of the best TFT champions of set 3 to one of the most underplayed ones.
 Pretty niche, we would only recommend him in case you have a very specific team that could use an additional demolitionist.
 Even then, not recommended without items such as Guardian Angel.

 - Ekko – You want him in any TFT cybernetics or infiltrator composition.
 Has pretty weird interactions – for example he can crowd control units holding items that should make that impossible such as Trap Claw.

 - Aurelion Sol – One of the most interesting heroes of the set, Aurelion Sol is a staple in 6 rebels comp, which is not very popular right now but could do well in some games.
-Scales well with Morellonomicon and mana items, especially Seraph’s Embrace.
+Scales well with Morellonomicon and tank items.

 Those are all the champions currently in set 3, we believe understanding the strengths, weaknesses and the place in the game of each hero will not only help you at playing them but also against them.
 Thanks for checking out our TFT Tier List!
 We would also like to invite you to check out our newest article about TFT Meta game.